Last updated: May 5, 2026

 A common confusion.
 The chart ruler is the lord of one specific house: the 1st.
 The house lord is the lord of any of the twelve.

 The chart ruler gets its own dedicated tool, the Chart Ruler Calculator, because it carries interpretive weight beyond what any other house lord does.
-The chart ruler describes the texture of the whole chart.
+The chart ruler describes one major texture of the chart.
 Where it sits and how it is dignified colors everything else.
 The other eleven house lords describe a specific life domain only.

 Two reasons to use this calculator instead of, or alongside, the chart ruler tool: